St Margaret's Church, Norwich

 St Margaret's Church, Norwich is a Grade I listed redundant parish church in the Church of England in Norwich.

 History

 The church is medieval.
 It was closed for five or six years and reopened after a restoration in 1868.

 Much of its stained glass dating from the Victorian era was destroyed in a bombing raid in World War II.
 The east window was replaced in the 1960s with an Ascension scene by David King.

-On being made redundant as a place of worship, it was then used as a gymnasium but more recently has been used for exhibitions and antiques markets.
+The church saw closure in 1975.
+It saw, for a short time, use as a gymnasium, though this did not have any facilities.
+An agent for the Norwich Historic Churches Trust administered the church as an affordable exhibition space by the name of St Margaret’s Church of Art, after which a restoration programme funded by Historic England repaired its roof, masonry and drainage while also tending to issues in the south transept and east chancel walls.
+Then, the church became St Margaret’s Gallery.